-- 1. Pass all required courses with a 3.0 GPA and satisfactorily complete the ministry project, its oral presentation to the Faculty body, and submission of the project to the Seminary Librarian. - Reflect a life of sound doctrinal beliefs, genuine Christian character, and conduct becoming of a person called of God to a position of Christian leadership. - 3.
+- 1. Pass all required courses with a 3.0 GPA and satisfactorily complete the ministry project, its oral presentation to the Faculty body, and submission of the project to the Seminary Librarian. - 2.
+Reflect a life of sound doctrinal beliefs, genuine Christian character, and conduct becoming of a person called of God to a position of Christian leadership. - 3.
 Settle all financial obligations to the school, including the payment of the graduation fee. - 4.
-File an Intent to Graduate form to be considered for graduation. - Be recommended for graduation to the Board of Trustees by the Faculty. - Attend commencement exercises.
-Permission to graduate in absentia must be requested in writing to the Vice President of Academic Affairs via the Dean of Doctor of Ministry Studies, at least TWELVE weeks prior to commencement.
+File an Intent to Graduate form to be considered for graduation. - 5.
+Be recommended for graduation to the Board of Trustees by the Faculty. - 6.
+Attend commencement exercises.
+Permission to graduate in absentia must be requested in writing to the Academic Dean, at least TWELVE weeks prior to commencement.